ARM-software/psa-api/doc/crypto/api/keys/management.rst

         Future versions may add other fields in this structure.

     The interpretation of this structure depends on the type of the key. :numref:`tab-production-parameters` shows the production parameters for each type of key.
+See the key type definitions for details of the valid parameter values.

     .. list-table:: Non-default production parameters
         :name: tab-production-parameters